-With his progress, his ability to walk and his recovery of his appetite, his son and daughter in law agreed about his return to India.
+With his progress, his ability to walk, and the recovery of his appetite, his son and daughter-in-law agreed about his return to India.
 They have purchased the tickets.

 The Ending of The Vine of Desire

 Sunil is walking in an arboretum.
 He’s started journaling recently and realizes what he has lost.
-He received a goodbye letter from Sudha but did not replied.
-Hoping for forgiveness has sent a letter to Anju to see if she wants to meet up next time he is in San Francisco.
+He received a goodbye letter from Sudha, but did not reply.
+Hoping for forgiveness, he sent a letter to Anju to see if she wants to meet up next time he is in San Francisco.

 Lalit and Sudha have a farewell at an amusement park.
-He, once again, indicates interest besides friendship and she maintains the line of friendship.
-He tells her they he will visit her in India.
+He, once again, indicates interest besides friendship, and she maintains the line of friendship.
+He tells her that he will visit her in India.